 Living in alignment with the rhythms of nature has become an exciting and blissful way of living for me.
 It has so many different angles that I continue to explore.

 I hope to pass on this passion and inspire and guide you on your own unique nature connection journey, too.
-In this respect, I offer shinrin-yoku workshops in nature, one-to-one nature based coaching sessions, outdoor (restorative) yoga classes and yoga walks (Mind-Walk).
+In this respect, I offer shinrin-yoku workshops in nature, one-to-one Outdoor Life Coaching sessions, outdoor (restorative) yoga classes and yoga walks (Mind-Walk).

 I also write about nature connection through storytelling and interviews, and share my nature experiences by my photography.